 Maintaining a clean driving record for about three to five years can indicate to your insurer that you aren’t a risk of getting into accidents.
-Ultimately, showing a clean track record is the best way to lower your rates.
+Ultimately, showing a clean driving history is the best way to lower your rates.
 This could also help you get a safe driver discount.
-Be sure to speak with your agent about how to qualify for a safe driver discount with your provider.
+Be sure to speak with your agent about how to qualify.

 You’ve Reached a Certain Age

-For young or teenage drivers, reaching a certain age can mean you have enough experience for your auto insurance rates to go down.
-Generally, once you reach the age of 25, your car insurance costs will go down.
+For young or teenage drivers, reaching a certain age can mean you have enough experience for your rates to go down.
+Generally, rates decrease steadily between the ages of 20 and 25.
 If you got your license as a teenager, you’ll have had it long enough to show an acceptable track record.

 Frequently Asked Questions

 Adding an inexperienced driver to your policy can affect your rates.
 This is because they carry a higher risk of getting into accidents and filing claims.
-For example, adding your teen to your policy can raise your rates because of their age and inexperience.
+For example, adding your teen to your policy can raise your rates because of their age.
 Keep in mind that this works both ways.
-Adding a driver who has a clean record and many years of experience can lower your rates.
+Adding a driver who has a clean record and many years behind the wheel can lower your premium.

-Q: How long do accidents stay on your record?
+How long do accidents stay on your driving record?

-Accidents factor into your driving history.
+Accidents factor into your driving history because they’re an indication of how risky a driver you are.
 They stay on your driving record for three to five years.
 The exact length depends on your state’s laws.

-Auto insurance claims affect your premium for about three to five years.
-Your insurer will still be able to see your claims from over three years ago, but they won’t factor them into your rates.
-Some insurers will consider claims from up to ten years ago, but this is a rare situation.
+Auto insurance claims affect your premium for about three to five years, depending on your provider.
+The reason is that they remain on your record for this time.
+Your insurer can still access claim history beyond this period, but, in most cases, they won’t factor them into your rates.
+Some providers will consider claims from up to ten years ago, but this is a rare situation.

-Q: Why do inexperienced drivers pay so much for insurance?
+Why do new drivers pay so much for coverage?

-A: Inexperienced drivers pay more for car insurance because they’re at a higher risk for getting into accidents and costing your insurer money.
-Insurers raise your rates to match the risk that you may pose.
-The idea is that the more experience a driver has, the less likely they are to make mistakes.
+New drivers pay more for coverage because they’re at a higher risk of getting into accidents and costing insurers money.
+Providers raise rates to match the risk each driver may pose.
+The idea is that the more experience a driver has, the less likely they will make mistakes.